mariogj/lanyon/_posts/2017-03-01-introducing-lanyon.md

 ### Download

-MSS is hosted in Bitbucket.
+MSS source code is hosted in Bitbucket.
 Head our <a href="https://mss-developer-vpu@bitbucket.org/jcsma/mss-dev.git">Bitbucket repository</a> for download, bugs fixed and new features.

+We also provided compiled versions ready to use with no previous knowledge necessary.
+See more information in [Download](/download/)